enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 Much of the code in this generated api helps with this validation.
 The post function validates the submitted task data which returns validation errors as a problems object.
 If problems are present the function short circuits before writing to the database.
-It will add the problems and the initial task to the session and and redirects back to the todos page so that the user can fix these problems.
+It will add the problems and the initial task to the session and redirects back to the todos page so that the user can fix these problems.
 The get function looks for these problems and passes them to the page render function so that they can be displayed for the user.
 We call this HTML first server validation the "Problems Loop".
 Todo MVC does not include validation so we will not either.